The best hotels in Malabo

 For day trips to Arena Blanca, Luba, or Pico Basile, rent a car with driver through your hotel.
 Expect $80 to $150 per day depending on distance and vehicle type.
 Self-driving is possible but roads outside Malabo are unpredictable and signage is minimal.

-Malabo's best neighborhoods
+Malabo's best hotel regions

 Malabo sits on the northern tip of Bioko Island in the Gulf of Guinea.
 Centro hugs the waterfront with colonial buildings, government offices, and the best restaurants.
 Ela Nguema sprawls south with local markets and budget stays.
 Malabo II is the new development zone west of center with modern hotels built for oil industry conferences.